mapillary/OpenSfM/README.md

 ![Cones](doc/source/images/batumi_cones_viz.png)

 ### Idea:
-- Generate field-of-view (FOV) cones for each camera.
+- Generate field-of-view (FOV) cones for each camera
-- Clip the cones using the land surface (DEM) or a bounding box approximation. -
+- Clip the cones using the land surface (DEM) or a bounding box approximation
-- Identify overlapping cones to determine potential image matches.
+- Identify overlapping cones to determine potential image matches

 Since I lack synthetic data generation pipelines or drones to test this hypothesis, the development has been published on GitHub as is.
 It has been a valuable self-education project.